 Set the conditions for adults to be healthy, whole, and prepared to engage in student-centered and anti-racist teaching, to collectively reflect and act on data, and to engage in collaborative inquiry and co-design

-- Ensure that educators and staff, particularly BIPOC educators, are engaged in state- and district-level decision-making on curricula, assessments, and professional learning, including design and delivery
+- Engage (and compensate) educators and staff, particularly BIPOC educators, in district-level decision-making on curricula, assessments, and professional learning, including design and delivery

 Who Gets To Be A Math Person? | The BELE Network →